betapictoris/graveyard/readme.md

 Graveyard is inspired by [Tomb](https://dyne.org/software/tomb/) as it provides a simple way to encrypt files.
 Although, with a few key differences:

- - Written in Go, meaning it compiles to a single binary.
+ - It is written in Go, meaning it compiles to a single binary.
- - Built on top of archives, this means there is no need for elevated permissions.
+ - It's built on top of archives, this means there is no need for elevated permissions.
  - "Graves," are managed by Graveyard, as opposed to being untracked files.

 ## What was wrong with Tomb?